How to Pray to Gain the Holy Spirit’s Work

 a.
 When We Pray Are We Genuinely Calling Out to God?

 It’s clear that what we as humans invest and work hard on does not determine a matter’s outcome, but everything is decided by God’s rule.
 It’s just as Jehovah God said in the Bible, “Not by might, nor by power, but by My spirit” (Zechariah 4:6).
 God says, “Sometimes, looking to God doesn’t mean asking God to do something using specific words, or asking Him for specific guidance or protection.
 Rather, it is that when people encounter some issue, they are able to call on Him sincerely.
 So, what is God doing there when people call on Him?
 When someone’s heart stirs and they have this thought: ‘Oh God, I can’t do this myself, I don’t know how to do it, and I feel weak and negative,’ when these thoughts arise in them, does God not know about it?
 When these thoughts arise in people, are their hearts sincere?
 When they call on God sincerely in this way, does God assent to help them?
 Despite the fact that they may not have spoken a word, they show sincerity, and so God assents to help them.
 When someone encounters an especially thorny difficulty, when they have no one to turn to, and when they feel particularly helpless, they put their only hope in God.
 What are their prayers like?
 What is their state of mind?
 Are they sincere?
 Is there any adulteration at that time?
 It is only when you trust God as though He were the last straw that you clutch onto to save your life, hoping that He will help you, that your heart is sincere.
 Though you may not have said much, your heart has already stirred.
 That is, you give your sincere heart to God, and God listens.
-When God listens, He sees your difficulties, and He will enlighten you, guide you, and help you” (“Believers First Need to See Through the Evil Trends of the World”).
+When God listens, He sees your difficulties, and He will enlighten you, guide you, and help you” (The Word, Vol. 3.
+The Discourses of Christ of the Last Days.
+Belief in God Must Begin With Seeing Through the Evil Trends of the World).

 By carefully reading God’s words we can see that a turnaround in an event is a true embodiment of God’s almighty rule.
 Because God is the Creator, and He rules over all things and has everything in His grasp, with Him, all things are possible.
 Just like when Joshua went to war with the five Amorite kings (the king of Jerusalem, the king of Hebron, the king of Jarmuth, the king of Lachish, the king of Eglon), he was facing a great enemy army, so he genuinely prayed and called out to Jehovah God.
 God heard his prayer and was with the Israelites, causing the Amorite army to collapse and descend into chaos in the face of the Israelites.
 Ultimately, Joshua led his people to victory over the Amorites.
 We can see from this that when we encounter difficulties, we must pray and call out to God with a genuine heart and a sincere attitude, telling Him what our deficiencies and difficulties are and seeking His will, enlightenment, and guidance.
 God’s Spirit can see into all things; if He sees that we are genuine, He will give us faith and strength, and guide us to resolve our difficulties and problems.